 Jay Lindgren helps to structure public-private partnerships for infrastructure and urban redevelopment projects.
 Jay is a nationally recognized legal expert in innovative finance and regulatory strategies for urban redevelopment and public infrastructure projects.
 He practices in the areas of Land Use and Project Development, Municipal Law and Public Finance.
-He is the Chair of the Infrastructure practice group and co-Chair of the Urban Redevelopment group.
+He is the co-Chair of the Public-Private Project Development industry group.
 Jay represents project developers and governments seeking to solve complex land use, real estate development, urban redevelopment, and infrastructure issues.
 Jay currently serves as General Counsel to the public authority building the new Minnesota Vikings stadium.
 His representative legal skills include:

 - Development Agreements

 - Representation of clients before executive, legislative, regional, and municipal governments

 - Public-private partnerships, including construction and operations agreements

 - Municipal comprehensive planning, zoning and boundary adjustments

 - Public finance, municipal budgeting and economic development programs (including TIF and tax abatement)